sonofeft/RocketIsp/docs/models.rst

 .. note::

-    Note that most of the parameters are dimensionless, such that if the throat radius (Rthrt) is changed, the rest of the geometry will scale appropriately.
+    Note that many of the parameters are dimensionless, such that if the throat radius (Rthrt) is changed, the rest of the geometry will scale appropriately.

 .. code-block:: python